xfbs/euler/readme.md

 # Project Euler Solutions [![Build Status](https://travis-ci.org/xfbs/euler.svg?branch=master)](https://travis-ci.org/xfbs/euler)

-This is a repository of a couple of solutions to project euler problems.
+This is a repository of my solutions to [Project Euler](https://projecteuler.net/) problems.
 Mostly intended as a tool for me to use when learning a new language — solving problems or porting solutions into a new language helps a lot to get a grasp on the new language's features.

-Under the `src/` directory, I have a folder for (most of) the project euler problems, with a problem description in `problem.md`.
-Most problem folders also contain the (numeric) solution to the problem in the file `.solution.bcrypt`, however as the name implies it has been run through the *bcrypt* hash function to obscure it.
-Furthermore many directories have one or more solution in subfolders named after the language they are written in, such as `c/` or `ruby/`.
-Every solution subfolder contains a `Makefile` the responds to commands such as `make build`, `make solve`, `make clean` and `make test`.
+Under the `src/` directory, there is a folder for (most of) the Project Euler problems (I have to update these occasionally as new problems are released).
+Each folder contains a problem description in `problem.md`.
+Most problem folders also contain the (numeric) solution to the problem in the file `.solution.bcrypt` as a [bcrypt](https://en.wikipedia.org/wiki/Bcrypt)ed hash (which is used by my [euler.rb](euler.rb) script to check if my solution is correct or not).

+Ideally all, practically only some directories have one or more solution(s) in subfolders named after the language they are written in, such as `c/` or `ruby/`.
+Every solution subfolder contains a `Makefile` that responds to commands such as `make build`, `make solve`, `make clean` and `make test`.
+The idea is that my script will `make build` to build the solution and then call `make solve` to get the solution, compare that with the stored answer, and based on that decide if the solution is correct or not.
-To automatically test all the solutions present there is a small script in the root of the repository, which offers several ways to see which ones are correct and which ones are not:

-To see which problems are solved,
-`ruby euler.rb check --color --summary --problem 1-100 --thread 4` does the trick.
-For more details, `ruby euler.rb check --color --problem 1-100` can be used which reports more detail for each solution.

 ## Rules